CPALMS Logo Generated on 9/18/2025 at 4:38 AM

 • An additional interactive graphing spreadsheet can be used as a resource to aid teachers in providing examples.

-Explore the Properties of a Parabola and Practice Writing its Equation
+• Explore the Properties of a Parabola and Practice Writing its Equation # Students learn parabola properties, how to write parabola equations, and how to apply parabolas to solve problems.

-Student will learn how to determine an algebraic representation of a parabola, given its focus and its directrix.
+• Definition of a Parabola # Student will learn the algebraic representation of a parabola, given its focus and its directrix.

 Perspectives Video: Teaching Idea